Yaya-Cout/Upsilon-Workshop/public/assets/legal/tos.md

 [https://yaya-cout.github.io/Upsilon-Workshop/assets/legal/tos.pdf](https://yaya-cout.github.io/Upsilon-Workshop/assets/legal/tos.pdf)

-Violation of any of the terms below will result in the termination of your Account.
-While Upsilon Workshop prohibits such conduct and Content on the Service, you understand and agree that Upsilon Workshop cannot be responsible for the Content posted on the Service and you nonetheless may be exposed to such materials.
+Violation of any of the terms below will result in the termination of your account.
+While Upsilon Workshop prohibits such conduct and content on the Service, you understand and agree that Upsilon Workshop cannot be responsible for the content posted on the Service, and you nonetheless may be exposed to such materials.
 You agree to use the Service at your own risk.

 ### Account Terms